chef-boneyard/chef-rfc/rfc0001-resource-guard.md

     guard_conditional guard_type ruby_string | ruby_block
     guard_type not_if | only_if

-Anonymous guards add additional productions to the syntax:
+Anonymous resources add additional productions to the syntax:

     guard_block ::= do LINEFEED
         anonymous_block